 There are many different types of public records.
 In the case of individual public records, they typically revolve around major life milestones and include:

 - Birth and death certificates.

-- Marriage licenses and certificates and divorce decrees.
+- Marriage certificates and divorce decrees.

 - Deeds, mortgages, and other related property records.